 Creating content gives your child the chance to work on his creativity in a fun environment.
 It also gives him opportunities to express his opinions and contribute to debates, which can be important to his sense of self-worth and his sense of community.
 This can empower him to change his world for the better.

-Common concerns about teenagers and internet use
+Common concerns about teenagers and digital media

 Too much internet or computer use

 Too much time spent playing games online by himself can lead to your child becoming isolated and having less contact with friends and family.

 If you’re worried about the amount of time your child spends playing computer games, try the following:

 - Talk with your child about what she’s doing online and find out why it matters to her.

 - Ensure your child has opportunities to take part in a wide range of physical and social activities.

 - Set reasonable limits on online gaming time with your child, and negotiate consequences for not sticking to these limits.